 Featured product: Westmount paver

 The easiest way to create an outdoor living area in a small backyard is with a convenient bistro set like this one, which you can fold up and store when it’s out of use.
-Something like this can also add a fun pop of colour, acting as a decor focal point without dominating the entire yard.
+Something like this can also add a fun pop of color, acting as a décor focal point without dominating the entire yard.
 If you have a little more space to work with, consider adding a couple of extra chairs to the equation – the most important takeaway is to look for light, dainty furniture that won’t make the area feel cramped or crowded.

 9. Go green